 Yosemite photographers back in the early days were a special breed of man.
 They had the eye of an artist capable of beautiful compositions of structure and light.
 They also were chemists, mixing complex emulsions and applying them to glass plates while in total darkness.
-To complicate things even further, because of the need for absolute darkness, the preparation of the plates for exposure usually took place in a cramped space provided by either a tent or a wagon located at the site.
+Complicating things even further, because of the need for absolute darkness the preparation of the plates for exposure took place in cramped spaces provided by tents and wagons at the site.

 The early Yosemite photographers were also mountain men capable of weathering the

 hardships of the wilderness without modern gear.
 They managed to capture

 their images in remote and often treacherous locations without

 Cameras were big, bulky and fragile.
 The glass was heavy, the edges were often sharp and the plates were even more fragile than the camera itself.

 From a functional standpoint, the light-sensitivity of the emulsion was quite low and required long exposures to capture darker subjects.
 Light and sun-struck features in an otherwise low-light scene were over exposed, and moving objects like water and clouds blurred from the lengthy exposures.

 The only answer to this dilemma was the re-combination of two or sometimes more separate glass plate negatives when producing final prints; each original plate having been shot while optimizing the exposure of critical elements in the scene!

 Fortunately, despite all of the reasons that they shouldn’t have; some of these very early images have survived.
 Viewing them today can’t help but cause us to imagine what each of these men must have endured in the process of capturing these historic treasures.